Hear Me Now (Hollywood Undead song): Music video

 On February 25, 2011, the band released several teaser videos for the song's music video, most of them featuring Andy Milonakis.
 They also released the actual video on their MySpace page.
 The video was directed by Jonas Åkerlund.
 Using the frame of a film-within-a-film, the music video showed the band members being taped while performing and delivering their verses.
 J-Dog performs the first verse and Johnny 3 Tears performs the second, while Danny performs the choruses and the bridge.
 The video featured the band performing the song while riding in the back of a truck that contains neon lights, large speakers, and stripper poles.
 The band is surrounded by women dancing during the video while comic-book like graphics pop up to introduce each band member.
 This is the first music video to feature new member Danny following the departure of Deuce.

 Reception

 Critical

 The track was released on December 13 for radio and made available online on December 21.
 J-Dog says that this is his favorite song that the band has done so far.
 The song's lyrics tell the story of a person who is depressed and hopeless, taking a very somber tone to the track.
 Despite this, the instruments and melodies contrast to make a "Great rock smash", reports AOL Radio Blog.

 Commercial

 The single reached number one on the Bubbling Under Hot 100 singles chart on Billboard.
 "Hear Me Now" also peaked at number nine on Billboard's Heatseekers Songs chart, number twenty-four on the Rock Songs chart, and number twenty on the Alternative Songs chart.

-Chart performance
+Charts

 Track listing

-All tracks are written by Danny, J-Dog & Johnny 3 Tears.
+All tracks are written by Danny, J-Dog and Johnny 3 Tears.